 On the other hand, at least some arrest records are incomplete because they are not properly connected to the subject individual.
-In many cases, this is due to the absence of biometric information in the official file.
-In other words, some states will not report all of an individual's arrests, convictions and sentences because there is no positive fingerprint identification.
-For example, Pennsylvania (which, we are told is one of the better states in this regard) fingerprinted just 87.9% of all cases in the third quarter of 2014.10 Of the 7,601 cases not fingerprinted during that quarter, more than 25% were for felonies.
-It is our understanding that cases without fingerprints are essentially in a form of limbo and do not get reported by the central repository.
-The alternative to biometric identification, matching based on names, date of birth and other indicators that may rely on truthful self-identification, are also fraught with even more problems.
+In many cases, this is because of the absence of biometric information in the official file.
+Commonly, fingerprint data are used to ensure that all of the records for an individual - but only that individual - are connected within the many criminal justice databases.
+In other words, some states will be unable to report all of a subject individual's arrests, convictions and sentences because there is no positive fingerprint identification.
+For example, Pennsylvania (which appears to be a high-performing state in this regard) fingerprinted just 87.9% of all cases in the third quarter of 2014.
+Of the 7,601 cases not fingerprinted during that quarter, more than 25% were for felonies.
+It is our understanding that cases without fingerprints often remain in a form of limbo and cannot be reported by the central repository.
+The alternative to biometric identification, matching based on names, date of birth and other indicators that may rely on truthful self-identification, are also fraught with problems.
 Matches can be made using the exact data provided or close matches; these two approaches to linking data have costs and benefits.
 In all cases, these errors of omission or incompleteness could inappropriately harm society by preventing an individual's record from fully reflecting his contact with the criminal justice system.